wasmCloud/wasmcloud.com/docs/developer/workflow.md

 1. Make code changes
 1. Compile and sign the WebAssembly module, creating a `_s.wasm` file (using `wash build` in an actor project)
 1. Test the module
-   1. In the wasmCloud web dashboard
+   1. In the CLI
-      1. Use the _From File (Hot reload)_ form to automatically watch actor files for changes
+      1. Use the `wash dev` command to automatically watch actor files for changes
       1. Script `wash call` commands to invoke the actor
       1. Modify your actor code, run `wash build` to recompile and re-sign the actor, repeat the above step
    1. Leverage the `wasmcloud:testing` interface and the [test provider](https://github.com/wasmCloud/wasmcloud-test)